How To Become Licensed As A Lead Professional In Missouri

 - Performs a full or limited lead inspection or holds him or herself out as a lead inspector (lead inspector);

-- Performs a full lead risk assessment, elevated blood level risk assessment, or hazard screen risk assessment (risk assessor);
+- Performs a lead risk assessment, elevated blood level risk assessment, or hazard screen risk assessment (risk assessor);

 - Performs lead abatement project clearance testing (risk assessor or lead inspector);